-In addition, students are required to submit a 2500 word reflective written assignment, based on their involvement in one of clinical practice, medical education or quality improvement/clinical governance work, by a given deadline, 12-18 months after starting work in the NHS.
+In addition, students are required to submit a 2500 word reflective written assignment, based on their involvement in one of the three learning areas: clinical practice, medical education or quality improvement/clinical governance work, by a given deadline, 12-18 months after starting work in the NHS.
 Deadlines are given for each individual on enrolment.

 The student handbook and other information provided on registration give all necessary information to support success on the programme.
 Guidance for educational supervisors is also provided on registration, through the virtual learning environment.

-The enrolment fee has been revised and is now £500 (GBP) per student and is payable on registration.
+The enrolment fee has been revised and is now £500 (GBP) per student as of 1st October 2017, payable on registration.
 There are no other costs to the student.

 To register on this programme, please complete the online application form.